GEOS-DEV/geosPythonPackages/docs/mesh-doctor.rst

 The angle between two faces can also be precribed.
 This module can be a bit time consuming.

-.. command-output:: mesh-doctor -i random.vtu nonConformal --help
+.. command-output:: mesh-doctor nonConformal --help
    :shell:

 ``selfIntersectingElements``